BrickEater/library/README.md

 # library

+17/04/2023
+Started from the beginning with a better understanding on how I should approach this.
+I'm going to leave the style to the end and focus on getting all the functionality done first.
+I'm also going to avoid using the AI as much as possible.

 15/04/2023
 It turns out that there are further instructions for this project.
 I think, though, I'm going to start "finishing" a project and then forking the git branch to get practice with that.
 I know it's a skill I'll need to have and I'm not familiar with the process.